RedisAI/RedisAI/docs/performance.md

 any other Redis command.
 However, in order to have more control over the tests, we'll use a a tool written in Go called [_AIBench_](https://github.com/RedisAI/aibench).

 This page is intended to provide clarity on how to obtain the benchmark numbers, and links to the most recent results.
-We encourage developers, data scientists, and architects to run these benchmarks for themselves on their particular hardware ,datasets, and Model Servers and pull request this documentation with links for the actual numbers.
+We encourage developers, data scientists, and architects to run these benchmarks for themselves on their particular hardware,datasets, and Model Servers and pull request this documentation with links for the actual numbers.